Bend It Like Beckham: Stage musical

 A stage musical version of the film opened at London's Phoenix Theatre in the West End of London in June 2015.

 On 7 May 2019 it was announced that the stage production would have its North American premiere in Toronto, Canada, with a limited run at the St. Lawrence Centre for the Arts' Bluma Appel Theatre, beginning in December 2019.

 Sequel

 In July 2025, Chadha revealed that a sequel is in the works.
 Chadha announced that she would be making a sequel to Bend It Like Beckham, either as a film or TV series.
-She hoped to reunite some of the original cast and have cameo appearances by members of the England women's football team.
-She was aiming for a 2027 release, to coincide with the 2027 FIFA Women's World Cup in Brazil and the 25th anniversary of the original film.
+She hopes to reunite some of the original cast and have cameo appearances by members of the England women's football team.
+She is aiming for a 2027 release, to coincide with the 2027 FIFA Women's World Cup in Brazil and the 25th anniversary of the original film.